 Things to consider when planning a swimming pool:

-Taking into account all of the above, you should now have enough information to get a firm quote and be well on your way to your new pool!
+Taking into account all of this advice, you should now have enough information to get a firm quote and be well on your way to your new pool!